 Finally!
 The last step is to clean out your thermostat with a Q-tip and ensure that all temperature settings are accurate.
 You may also consider upgrading to a smart thermostat option for optimal heating and cooling, at the ideal cost.

 Could you use some help getting your HVAC system up in check for the fall season?
-If so, turn to Tyler Heating & Air Conditioning — the most trusted HVAC professionals in Fairfield County, New Haven County and the surrounding areas.
+If so, turn to Tyler Heating, Air Conditioning, Refrigeration LLC — the most trusted HVAC professionals in Fairfield County, New Haven County and the surrounding areas.

 For more information about our HVAC services, call 203-378-4700 to speak with a trained technician today.